keith471/520_proj/README.md

 Build with `./build.sh`.
 Run for an individual file with `./run.sh <path_to_golite_file>`.
 Or, to run against all valid/invalid files in `./programs/*`, run with `./test.sh`.
 The pretty-printed output is saved in `./src/output`.
+It is essential that this directory exists to avoid segmentation faults.